 A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed into one of your veins to treat rheumatoid arthritis, PJIA, SJIA, or CRS.
+It is given through a needle placed into one of your veins to treat rheumatoid arthritis, PJIA, SJIA, or CRS.
 It must be given slowly, so the needle will have to remain in place for at least 1 hour.

-Tocilizumab injection may also be given as a shot under your skin to treat rheumatoid arthritis or giant cell arteritis.
+Tocilizumab injection may also be given as a shot under your skin to treat rheumatoid arthritis, PJIA, or giant cell arteritis.
 It may sometimes be given at home to patients who do not need to be in the hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to inject the medicine.
 Be sure that you understand exactly how to use this.

 This medicine comes with a Medication Guide and patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 This medicine is available in 2 forms.
 You may use a prefilled syringe or a vial (glass container).

 If you use this medicine at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.
 Do not inject into scars, moles, or skin areas that are red, bruised, tender, hard, or not intact.

 Allow the medicine to warm to room temperature 30 minutes before using it.
 Do not warm it in any other way.